Skip to main content

 Last update:

-1. If you do not have a Wazuh server installed, install one.
+1. If you do not have a Wazuh server installed, install it.

 2. Create a service user.

-3. Issue an IAM token for the account.
+3. Generate an IAM token for the account.

-4. Get a script to export audit logs.
+4. Get the script for exporting audit logs.

-You can install the Wazuh server from the distribution on any available server or deploy a cloud server with Wazuh from a ready-made image in the control panel.
+You can install a Wazuh server from a distribution on any available server, or deploy a cloud server with Wazuh from a prepared image in the Control Panel.

 1. Open the CLI.